1947

 permanent impasse and Jack resigned in early 1947.
 However, Jack immediately accepted a new

 position as C.E.O. of General Aniline and Film Co.
 (G.A.F.)
-ANSCO in New York City and
+ANSCO in New York City, and

-instantly received a salary of 4-times the amount he received with TWA.
-GAF was Kodak’s only
+instantly received a salary of 4-times the amount he was receiving with TWA.
+GAF was Kodak’s

-point on.
+from this point on.

 The lost Meem papers are about a beautiful and elaborate home- at approximately 11,610

 square feet.
-Although quite complicated and unusual in design it was not an impossible project.
+Although quite complicated, and unusual in design, it was not an impossible project.

-Unfortunately the original projected build cost in 1941, of
+Unfortunately, the original projected build cost in 1941, of

 forty to fifty thousand dollars, (as